This NativePath content is medically reviewed or fact-checked to ensure factually accurate information.

 - Lack of physical exercise

 Our modern-day eating habits are rich in processed and refined foods — like pasta, rice, and cereal.
 Indulging in these foods frequently will send a surge of sugar to your bloodstream, which will then tell your pancreas to produce more insulin.

-Our Native Nutrients formula is a great fat-burning and weight management supplement that can help you shed those extra pounds!
+Our Native Greens formula is a great fat-burning and weight management supplement that can help you shed those extra pounds!

 What is the Solution to High Insulin Production?

 Try to focus on getting carbohydrates from more nutrient-dense sources, like vegetables or fruits, instead of processed foods.

 Not all carbohydrates are created equal!

 Let’s take a look at a couple of examples of carbohydrate density:

 - 1 can of soda = 10 cups of broccoli